 You will pay a trading commission and a custody charge.

 BullionVault's bank deducts the cost of wiring your money back to you from the sum sent when you withdraw your money.
 You can trade as many times as you want within BullionVault without incurring this charge, but when you decide to send money back to your bank account you will then pay it once.
 It's typically between $10 and $30.

 Review the complete tariff here.

-Whether you're a buyer or a seller there are three big savings when you deal gold or silver on BullionVault.
+Whether you're a buyer or a seller there are three big savings when you deal gold, silver, platinum or palladium on BullionVault.

 The first is that BullionVault only deals Good Delivery professional bullion.
 We'll come back to that in a minute.